notTamion/InfoSkull/README.md

 4. Done

 ## Customization
-You can customize the mod in the ingame console which you can open by pressing `Shift + ~ ` or `Shift + Fn + Esc` if you're on a keyboard that doesn't have a tilde key.
+You can customize the mod in the ingame console which you can open by pressing `Shift + ~` or `Shift + Fn + Esc` if you're on a keyboard that doesn't have a tilde key.

-Then in the Console there you can use the `is` command and follow the subcommands.
+Then in the console you can use the `is` command and follow the subcommands.

 You can also customize the mod directly in the config file which is located in the `BepInEx/config` directory